-STANDARDS, INTERPRETATIONS AND 6 AMENDMENTS TO PUBLISHED STANDARDS THAT ARE NOT YET EFFECTIVE
+6. STANDARDS, INTERPRETATIONS AND AMENDMENTS TO PUBLISHED STANDARDS THAT ARE NOT YET EFFECTIVE

-Certain new standards, amendments and interpretations to existing standards have been published that are mandatory for the Group's accounting periods beginning on or after 1 July 2011 or later periods, but which the Group has not early adopted.
+Certain new standards, amendments and interpretations to existing standards have been published that are mandatory for the Group's accounting periods beginning on or after 1 July 2012 or later periods, but which the Group has not early adopted.
 These standards are not expected to significantly affect the Group.
-These are detailed as below.
+The Group is yet to assess the full impact of these standards and intends to adopt these as soon as they become effective.

-6.1 NZ IFRS 9: Financial Instruments (effective from annual periods beginning on or after 1 January 2015).
+6.1 NZ IFRS 9: Financial Instruments (effective from annual periods beginning on or after 1 January 2015)